Part of the art of bicycle traveling is finding the good road in a new area. Here’s how:

 Also surprisingly helpful are motorcyclists’ sites, because motorcyclists are much more interested in a) exploring new territory, b) scenery, and c) road profiles (curviness, etc.) than cyclists are.
 The only drawback here is that motorcyclists like roads that are a bit longer, wider, and straighter than we do.

 3. Use guide books with caution.
 You can get some good ideas from a book, but for some reason books are addicted to long loops on major roads.
 It’s as if they just won’t do the homework necessary to dig out the cool back-country roads.
 An exception to the rule are the Mountaineers guide books, which are without flaw.

-5. Ask at the bike shops if there’s a local cycling map.
-Often these are too indiscriminate, too urban, and too commuter-oriented for our uses, but sometimes you hit the jackpot.
+5. See if there’s a local cycling map.
+Sometimes these are worked up by local governments, like the Solano Traffic Authority’s list of 10 bike rides in Solano County.
+But these are often too indiscriminate, too urban, and too commuter-oriented for our uses.
+Better are bike maps made by cycling organizations.
 Bike shops in Marin and Sonoma Counties carry beautiful maps of bike routes in their areas, made by cyclists for cyclists.
 Krebs’s cycling maps are excellent—currently they cover the North Coast of California and the area from the Wine Country to Monterey.

 Oregon is particularly rich in regional bike maps.
 The jewel is the Lane County Bicycle Map, which covers Oakridge, Eugene, and from Eugene west to the coast.
 But the state has many other good ones, most of them downloadable.